Time and date functions

 You can manually check the time or date by using the basic commands.

-Simply press the Morse button the required number of times and xBand will answer with the requested time or date.
+Simply press the Morse button the required number of times, execute it with the action button, and xBand will answer with the requested time or date.

 Current time in minutes